-5.4.4.
+9.7.
 Disjoint Content

 Classes are disjoint if they cannot have common instances.
 In an ontology, all classes are assumed to have potential overlapping instances unless they are explicitly stated to not have them.
-Since Solor relies heavily on SNOMED, a discussion of this topic is necessary.

-The current modeling of SNOMED CT does not contain any explicit statements stating disjointness, therefore all concepts are considered to have the potential to allow overlapping concepts.
+The current modeling of SNOMED CT does not contain any such statements, therefore all concepts are considered to have the potential to allow overlapping concepts.
 For example, there is no formal statement that would prohibit the clinical findings and body structure hierarchies from containing concepts that have parents from both hierarchies even though this should never be the case.
 With the exception of the physical object and products that currently overlap, the top level primitive hierarchies like clinical findings and body structures should be disjoint.

-5.4.4.2.
+9.7.2.
 Problem